-A good rule of thumb would be to limit lists to max 3 to 5 options per interaction.
+A good rule of thumb would be to limit lists to a maximum of 3 to 5 options per interaction.
 If the list is longer, then it may be useful to split the list by ending it and asking something like “would you like to hear more possibilities?”
 This would lower the information density, but would require additional peaks if the user has not heard a possibility that solves their problem.
 In short, not a great solution.
 The cognitive load is too high.

 Clearly, this pattern is far from ideal in its auditory form, and is a great example of how speech should really be combined with other interfaces to create a better experience.

 One thing that GUIs can do very well is to display longs lists of information and allow users to browse them.

 So rather than trying to squeeze an unsuitable design pattern into a VUI, this is an instance where designers should recognize the strength of combining VUI with GUI and allowing them to do what each one does best.